Rizama-Victor/Computer-Vision-for-Intelligent-Traffic-Monitoring-and-Control/README.md

 | Shutil | Used for high-level image file operations. |
 | CSV | Used for for reading and writing to .txt files. |
 | Codecs | Used for manipulation of video data. |

+---

+## 🧠 Methodology / Step-by-Step-Procedure

+### Data Collection and Preparation
+Initially, a collection of 4 datasets was used to form a complete collection of 12,088 images of traffic lanes was obtained containing various classes ranging from _"buses", "cars", "motorcycle", "fire truck", "van", "pedestrians", "container truck"_ and _"bicycle"_ was gathered from Roboflow, an online computer vision platform for managing datasets and building computer vision Models.

+### Labelling / Annotation
+All four datasets were provided in the You Only Look Once (YOLO) format, with each image accompanied by its corresponding .txt file containing the labels.
+The respective classes for the 4 different Datasets included:
+- **Dataset 1:** bus, car, motorcycle, and truck.
+- **Dataset 2:** bus, container truck, fire truck, bicycle, car, motorcycle, truck and van.
+- **Dataset 3:** bus, car, motorcycle, and truck.
+- **Dataset 4:** bus, car, and truck.

+### Data Cleaning and Structuring
+To maintain consistency across the datasets, four main classes were defined: _"bus", "car", "motorcycle",_ and _"truck"_.
+This process involved removing irrelevant class labels, such as bicycle and van, from the .txt files associated with each image.
+Additionally, classes like container truck and fire truck were consolidated into the truck category by updating their class IDs.
+The techniques used during the data cleanng and structurig procedure include:

+- **Deleting a Class Instance from .txt files:** This was used to removing irrelevant class labels such as _bicycle_ and _van_.
+- **Modifying Class Ids to ensure Consistency:** This process involved consolidating similar classes into a single class. e.g classes like _container truck_, and _fire truck_ were combined into a single _truck_ class.
+- **Removing Trailing Blank Lines Between Labels:** Following the modification of class IDs for consistency, it was observed that the write operation introduced extra blank lines in the label files.
+To resolve this issue, all .txt files were accessed to remove any additional blank lines present between the labels.
+- **Deletion of Empty .txt Files:** After modifying the various classes, it was noticed that some .txt files were empty.
+As a result, all affected files, along with their corresponding .jpg files, were deleted to maintain a clean dataset.